 Kolby graduated in 2014 from Marian University with a degree in Business Management, and a Spanish minor, concentrating in Business Creation and Development.
 At Marian University, Kolby played soccer all four years, being named captain and a NAIA Daktronics Academic All American his junior and senior year.

 Chris Panyard joined Indiana Sports Corp in December, 2013 as Events Manager.
-In his current role as an Events Director, Panyard assists with the planning and coordination of operations and ancillary events for many Indiana Sports Corp events, such as NCAA and Big Ten Conference championships, as well as the ISC Corporate Challenge.
+In his current role as an Events Director, Panyard assists with the planning and coordination of operations and for many Indiana Sports Corp events, such as NCAA and Big Ten Conference championships, as well as the Indy Ultimate urban adventure race.

 Prior to joining Indiana Sports Corp, Panyard served as an Event Coordinator with the 500 Festival, managing the Mini-Marathon Expo and Packet Pick-Up, in addition to the Rookie Run.
 He also assisted with the management of the Mini-Marathon Pit Stations and the 500 Festival Education Program.
 He previously held the position of Logistics Coordinator and Warehouse Manager at the 500 Festival.